 I kept the space fairly minimal and more masculine than the living room, but the end result is nice and crisp.
 I went for a warm gray on the walls, replaced the old furniture with IKEA pieces, added cozy bedding, some artwork including the big piece above the bed (again from HomeSense – hello, affordable!), and some bookshelves.

 The bathroom (which leads right off the bedroom) had been originally painted the same icy blue.
 Again it felt cold, especially with the black floors in that space.
-We wanted to add a pop of colour, so an earthy lime green was just the ticket.
+We wanted to add a pop of colour, so an earthy lime green was just right.
 It adds the pop, some warmth, and just makes the bathroom feel more fun.

-So there is it – a redesigned condo.
+So there is it – a redesigned condo!
 I think I can safely say that the owner loved the end result and feels much more at home now in his new space.
 I can also attest to the fact that it is a fab space for entertaining (a few dinner parties have already taken place!).